ksrimmy/blog/_posts/2016-11-27-wifi-roaming.markdown

 The k and the v standard help clients to find a better connection without enforcing the client to scan through the channels.
 The r makes the roaming faster.
 Devices like the [iPhone support these features](https://support.apple.com/en-us/HT202628) for a long time.
-This sounds quit charming, but I am pretty sure that nothing of these is enabled within my home infrastructure, but still (at least right now) my network works just fine.
+This sounds quite charming, but I am pretty sure that nothing of these is enabled within my home infrastructure, but still (at least right now) my network works just fine.
 What else do we have?

 # AP settings